-DOC area for reds, rosé wines and white wines in the Italian region Brands
+DOC area for red wines, rosé wines and white wines in the Italian region Brands

 At the label

-Two grape varieties and three subzones can be added as a supplement, each limited to smaller areas.
+Two grape varieties and three subzones can be listed as additions, each of which is restricted to smaller areas.
 The grape varieties are Colli Pesaresi Trebbiano

 (Colbordolo, Gabicce Mare, Gradara, Mombaroccio, Monteciccardo, Montelabbate, Pesaro, Petriano, Sant'Angelo in Lizzola, Tavullia and Urbino) and Colli Pesaresi Biancame

-(Mondavio, Monte Porzio, Pergola and San Lorenzo in Campo ).
+(Mondavio, Monte Porzio, Pergo and San Lorenzo in San Lorenzo Campo ).
 The subzones are Roncaglia

-(Fiorenzuola di Focara, a sub-municipality of Pesaro) and Parco Naturlae Monte San Bartolo
+(Fiorenzuola di Focara, part of Pesaro) and Parco Naturlae Monte San Bartolo

 (parts of Gabicce Mare, Gradara and Pesaro).
 If the grapes come from classified vineyards, can Vigna

-There is a beautiful story about Sangiovese red wine with the famous Italian composer Gioacchino Rossini (1792-1868), born in the city of Pesaro.
-At the urging of his publisher he had to write the overture to the opera "The Barber of Seville" under great time pressure.
-He allegedly managed to do so in a timely manner and in a very impressive quality, because he received the necessary inspiration and energy by enjoying his favorite red wine from the Novilara hills in the Colli Pesaresi area.
+There is a beautiful story about the red wine from the Sangiovese variety with the famous Italian composer Gioacchino Rossini (1792-1868), who was born in the city of Pesaro.
+At the urging of his publisher, he had to write the overture to the opera "The Barber of Seville" under great time pressure.
+He allegedly only managed to do this in a timely and very impressive quality because he received the necessary inspiration and impetus from enjoying the red wine he preferred from the Novilara hills in the Colli Pesaresi area.

-) is mixed in any mixture by Albanella ( Trebbiano Toscano
+) is mixed in any mixture of Albanella ( Trebbiano Toscano

 ) Verdicchio Bianco